-Locking or unlocking the habitation door with the key will only lock or unlock the sliding door,
+Locking or unlocking the habitation door with the key will only lock or unlock the sliding door, the cab doors must be unlocked independently with either they key or key fob.

 Sliding door stop

 The sliding door may be fitted with a halfway stop that allows this door to be half closed when the habitation area is in use.
 Releasing the sliding door handle in the normal way will release the door from this 'half closed' position.